Quick Answer

 Treat these tiers as triage logic for your team, not universal legal thresholds.
 Focus on how much control is showing up in practice and whether those facts are changing over time.

-Research in the grounding pack found misclassification-related contract provisions were generally predictive of estimated litigation risk, but that result came from a small sample.
+Analysis of misclassification-related contract provisions found them generally predictive of estimated litigation risk, but that result came from a small sample.
 Use that as a signal, not proof of causation or a standalone legal conclusion.

 Use a single internal table so case handling stays consistent; this is an internal control framework, not an FLSA-mandated matrix.